romqrq/Pawer/README.md

 _Again this **command may differ depending on your operating system**, please check the [Python Documentation on virtual environments](https://docs.python.org/3/library/venv.html) for further instructions._

-4. If needed, Upgrade pip locally with
+5. If needed, Upgrade pip locally with

 ```
 pip install --upgrade pip.
 ```

-5. Install all required modules with the command
+6. Install all required modules with the command

 ```
 pip -r requirements.txt.
 ```

-6. In your local IDE create a file called `.flaskenv`.
+7. In your local IDE create a file called `.flaskenv`.

-7. Inside the .flaskenv file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
+8. Inside the .flaskenv file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
 Please make sure to call your database `pawer`, with 3 collections called `dogs`, `users` and `adoptRequest`.

-8. You can now run the application with the command
+9. You can now run the application with the command

 ```
 python app.py
 ```

-9. You can visit the website at `http://127.0.0.1:5000`
+10. You can visit the website at `http://127.0.0.1:5000`

 # Credits

 ## Content

-- All the content text was written by me.
+- The structure for the readme and testing files was based on my colleague Anna Greaves' files with her consent and the content was significantly changed to reflect the peculiarities of this project and my personal preferences.

 ## Media